Azure/bicep-types-az/generated/redisenterprise/microsoft.cache/2025-08-01-preview/types.md

 * **highAvailability**: 'Disabled' | 'Enabled' | string: Enabled by default.
 If highAvailability is disabled, the data set is not replicated.
 This affects the availability SLA, and increases the risk of data loss.
 * **hostName**: string (ReadOnly): DNS name of the cluster endpoint
 * **maintenanceConfiguration**: [MaintenanceConfiguration](#maintenanceconfiguration): Cluster-level maintenance configuration.
+* **migratedEndpoint**: string (ReadOnly): The endpoint of the source resource that is currently pointing to this resource as a result of an ACR/ACRE to AMR migration.
 * **minimumTlsVersion**: '1.0' | '1.1' | '1.2' | string: The minimum TLS version for the cluster to support, e.g. '1.2'.
 Newer versions can be added in the future.
 Note that TLS 1.0 and TLS 1.1 are now completely obsolete -- you cannot use them.
 They are mentioned only for the sake of consistency with old API versions.
 * **privateEndpointConnections**: [PrivateEndpointConnection](#privateendpointconnection)[] (ReadOnly): List of private endpoint connections associated with the specified Redis Enterprise cluster
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): Current provisioning status of the cluster